Wike Finally Speaks After Supreme Court's Verdict on Ibadan Convention

 Read also

-Supreme court verdit: Turaki's camp
+Supreme Court verdict: Turaki's camp reacts

-Previously, Legit.ng reported that the camp of former Minister of Special Duties, Tanimu Turaki, has reacted to the Supreme Court ruling nullifying the Peoples Democratic Party (PDP) national convention held in Ibadan, warning that the party is currently without a clearly defined leadership structure.
+Previously, Legit.ng reported that the camp of former Minister of Special Duties, Tanimu Turaki, reacted to the Supreme Court ruling nullifying the Peoples Democratic Party (PDP) national convention held in Ibadan, warning that the party is without a clearly defined leadership structure.

 Source: Legit.ng